rayeeta/Guide-to-Install-Minikube-on-UBUNTU-WSL-/README.md

-# Before installing Minikube on Windows, ensure the following prerequisites are met:
+# Before installing Minikube on UBUNTU (WSL), ensure the following prerequisites are met:

 ## Operating System: Windows 10/11 (64-bit) with the latest updates.
 ## Hardware Requirements: